 Vietnam is a tropical country with a narrow and elongated S-liked shape.
 The north-to-south distance is about 1,025 miles (1,650 km) and yet is only 25 miles (40 km) across at the central region.
 With a total land area of 127,247 square miles (329,569 square km), on the east is a long coast of 2,140 miles (3,444 km).
-In addition, the country is also subjected to extreme weather, tropical storms, flooding and landslides etc. Altogether these characteristics of Vietnam territory and climate brings about a unique requirement for power network setup.
+In addition, the country is also subjected to extreme weather, tropical storms, flooding and landslides etc. Altogether these characteristics of Vietnam territory and climate bring about unique requirements for power network setup.

 In terms of economy, in last 20 years, Vietnam’s rapid industrialization and urbanization has created a energy-hungry country.
 There has been a dramatic increase in energy needs with growth rate up to 15% per year.
 Electricity of Vietnam (EVN) has invested large amount of capital to respond to this need, however with bigger power network always comes various problems in operation:

 To address these issues, in parallel with investment programs for Power Generation and Transmission, EVN also has focused on Smart Grid and Digital transformation programs to improve Power Transmission Grid in Vietnam.
 From 2017, Vietnam’s National Load Dispatch Center (NLDC) has put into operation 3 key components of Smart Grid, including:

 - Wire Area Monitoring system (WAMS)

 - Fault Recording system (FRS)

 In fact, from 2018, EVN has officially mandated the following:

 - Transmission lines at voltage of 220kV or above are to be equipped with Fault Recording device and PMU device.